I grew up with a family that was always praying for others. So, as I grew in my faith, I began to pray for others as well.

 (11) Praying For Others Is Amazing When People Tell You How God Answered Their Prayers.

-Consider asking them for an update later as to how God moved in the situation.
+Consider asking them for an update later on how God moved in the situation.

-One Sunday, I felt like I was wasting my time waiting for others to come for prayer.
+One Sunday, I felt like I wasted my time waiting for others to come for prayer.
 I had faithfully waited for three weeks without a single person responding.

 But this Sunday was different.
 A woman I had previously prayed with warmly greeted me and asked if I remembered her?
 We had prayed for her wayward daughter, a drug addict, and left her newborn child with her mom.